opendocsg/slw-judgments-backfill/2005_SGHC_20/report.md

 12     The fact that the respondent had run afoul of the law when he was still a juvenile (as

 opposed to an adult) might go some way in dispelling such an impression, though this could not be overstated because the respondent had committed not one, but two, property offences when he was a juvenile.
 I noted, however, that the respondent’s juvenile antecedents were committed some 11 years ago.
-In _Leong Mun Kwai v PP_ [1996] 2 SLR 338, I had stated at 342, [19] that:
+In _Leong Mun Kwai v PP_ <span class="citation">[1996] 2 SLR 338</span>, I had stated at 342, [19] that:

  [F]or convictions which occurred a long time ago, it would also be relevant to consider the length of time during which the defendant has maintained a blemish-free record.